Barrier nonsubordinacy and absolutely continuous spectrum of block Jacobi matrices: Preliminaries

-In the scalar case $d=1$ the transfer matrix sequences turned out to be a very useful tool for describing spectral properties of the operator $J$.
-As we shall see, this is the case of general dimension $d$.

-Let us fix here $z \in \CC$.
-Our basic difference equations: the generalized eigenequation \eqref{eq:2}, its matrix analog \eqref{eq:1}, as well as their extended variants, can be written in equivalent forms with the use of the so-called (one step) \emph{transfer matrices (for $J$ and $z$)}.
+For $z \in \CC$ the generalized eigenequation \eqref{eq:2}, its matrix analog \eqref{eq:1}, as well as their extended to $-1$ variants, can be written in equivalent forms with the use of the so-called (one step) \emph{transfer matrices (for $J$ and $z$)}.
 The $n$th transfer matrix $T_n(z) \in \Mddc$ has the block form, with blocks in $\Mdc$: